andresocorro/project_1/README.md

 Regression_Graph_2
 ![Home_Sales_vs_Crime_Regression(Prices 300K-500K)](Images/HomeSalesVsCrime_Regression_300Kto500K.png)

 We also did a similar analysis to the sales of homes within 500K to 1M.
-There was a high negative co-relation (pvalue: 0.019) indicating the home sales are significantly affected by crime rate.
+There was a negative co-relation (pvalue: 0.019) indicating the home sales are significantly affected by crime rate.
 The analysis results are as follows :

 Regression_Graph_3
 ![Home_Sales_vs_Crime_Regression(Prices 500K-1M)](Images/HomeSalesVsCrime_Regression_500Kto1M.png)